hyperhyperspace/hhs3-ts/README.md

  Our implementation of **Monotone View Types** needs fast solution for fork/merge, minimal cover, and metadata querying on DAGs.
 Support for these is provided in the **`dag`** module [[local]](modules/dag) [[github]](https://github.com/hyperhyperspace/hhs3-ts/tree/main/modules/dag).

 **Current status:** We're completing the data modeling layer in the **`replica`** module.
-While the implementation of **Monotone View Types** is complete, we're working on a concurrency model for **Monotone View Type** composition, called **Convergent Version Resolution**.
+While the implementation of **Monotone View Types** is complete, we're working on a concurrency model for **Monotone View Type** composition, based on the idea of **State-Observation-as-Data** (SOaD).
 Once that's complete, the synchronizer will need to be ported over and adapted to work on this new model.
 After that, adapters and tooling for using the synchronizer with existing information systems (mostly RDBMs) will be developed.
 Please see the **`replica`** module and the [roadmap](https://www.hyperhyperspace.org/work-plan-2025.html) for details.

 This monorepo is organized as a collection of modules.
 This is of course WIP.